Please note: If you have absolutely no time at all, at least read this one page. Please make sure, the following points are met.

 The cluster system contains the compute resources listed on this page: Computing Hardware.
 To access these nodes, you will need to generate so-called batch jobs, either by submitting a text file containing the job description or by configuring a job using the OpenOnDemand web portal we provide.

-IMPORTANT: If you just log in to the cluster and run your programs directly on the login nodes (login.cluster.uni-hannover.de), you will not only use just a very small fraction of the power that's available.
-You'll also experience and generate all kinds of problems, depending on what you and other users do on the same node.
-Instead, you should either submit your work in a batch job via SLURM (see the corresponding chapter of this documentation) or use the OpenOnDemand web portal https://login.cluster.uni-hannover.de.
+So it is mandatory to submit batch job to the SLURM ressource manager (see the corresponding chapter of this documentation) or use the OpenOnDemand web portal https://login.cluster.uni-hannover.de to create these jobs.
 Using the login nodes to compute stuff is absolutely not the way you should do your work.
-That would be similar to abusing a small hand-cart to transport a large amount of material over a large distance.
-One can do that, but it is very, very inefficient.
-To remind those who did not read this introduction and to protect other users, tasks that try to use more than 1800 cpu seconds on a login node will automatically get killed.
-The power of the cluster lies in the computing capabilities behind the login nodes, so please learn how to use it.
-It is, of course, okay to check out something small on a login node.
+To protect other users and keep the login nodes free for interactive command-line use, anything that tries to use more than 1800 cpu seconds on a login node will get killed automatically.
+The power of the cluster lies in the computing capabilities behind the login nodes, so please learn how to use them.
+It is, of course, okay to check out small things on a login node.
 But you should never try to run a real computation there.